Pathwise uniqueness of the squared Bessel and CIR processes with skew reflection on a deterministic time dependent curve: The martingale problem and pathwise uniqueness via Peskir's It o-Tanaka formula

 Since $F\in D({\cal L})$ we have

 and

 so that the expressions with $\ell^0_s(R-\lambda^2)$ in (\ref{itos}) cancel each other.
 Therefore

-By our further assumptions on $F$ the left hand side is square integrable and thus the result follows. \end{proof} \begin{rem} $D({\cal L})$ is an algebra of functions that separates the points of $\R^+\times \R$, thus well suited as starting point to study existence and uniqueness in law of $R$ (cf. e.g. \cite[\mbox{chapter 4}]{ek}).
-In particular, if only the expectation of $R_t$ is uniquely determined through (\ref{skewbesq}) for any fixed $t\ge 0$, then pathwise uniqueness follows for (\ref{skewbesq}) (see Remark \ref{first}(i)). \end{rem} Let\\
+By our further assumptions on $F$ the left hand side is square integrable and thus the result follows. \end{proof} \begin{rem} $D({\cal L})$ is an algebra of functions that separates (at least for $\lambda^2\in C^1(\R^+)$) the points of $\R^+\times \R$, thus well suited as a starting point to study existence and uniqueness in law of $R$ (cf. e.g. \cite[\mbox{chapter 4}]{ek}).
+In particular, if only the expectation of $R_t$ is uniquely determined through (\ref{skewbesq}) for any fixed $t\ge 0$, then pathwise uniqueness follows for (\ref{skewbesq}) (see Remark \ref{first}(i)). \end{rem} By Lemma \ref{timezero}(iv) \\ is well-defined for any $H\in {\cal M}$, and $G$ bounded and measurable. \begin{lem} Let $F\in C^{1,2}(\R^+\times\R)$, such that $F(t,\lambda^2(t))=0$ for all $t\ge 0$.
+Set $H(t,x)=\overline{g}(x-\lambda^2(s))F(t,x)$, where $\overline{g}$ is defined as in Lemma \ref{itotanaka}.
+Then $H\in {\cal M}$, and